JAMS Clause Workbook

 JAMS offers sample dispute resolution clauses that may be inserted into a contract prior to any dispute ever arising.
 These sample dispute resolution clauses are set forth and, in some cases, briefly discussed inside.

-JAMS Clauses for Commercial Contracts can be downloaded in
+- JAMS Clauses for Commercial Contracts (International)

 For more information on using such clauses, please contact your JAMS Case Manager or call 1.800.352.5267 to reach the JAMS Resolution Center nearest you.
 Also, if you incorporate any of these clauses into a contract that applies to a number of contracting parties (such as, for example, in a standard employment agreement or in a consumer agreement), please advise JAMS at 949.224.1810 as special requirements may be applicable.

 By suggesting the contract language contained in this Guide, JAMS is in no way offering legal advice.
 Rather, the legal effect of the clauses in question should be weighed by the parties in the specific context of whatever law is applicable.